smudge-js/smudge/notes/notes.md

     EXT_frag_depth

 .RESEARCH webgl renderbuffer MSAA (http://www.realtimerendering.com/blog/webgl-2-new-features/)
+    .this is more urgent now, that the textures being too big is an issue.

 .new github desktop

 .is there a way to use gl constants without a gl instance in config objects, etc. without just defining them myself?